-This type includes investments in 26 funds at August 31, 2017, and 28 funds at August 31, 2016, that invest in inflation hedges, hedged investments, oil and gas, real estate properties, technology, public and private domestic and international equities, fixed income securities, alternative market equities, long and short equities, global secondaries, and global venture capital.
+This type includes investments in 33 funds at August 31, 2018, and 26 funds at August 31, 2017, that invest in inflation hedges, hedged investments, oil and gas, real estate properties, technology, public and private domestic and international equities, fixed income securities, alternative market equities, long and short equities, global secondaries, and global venture capital.
+At August 31, 2018, approximately 2 percent of the portfolio is invested in real estate, 8 percent in private equity, 3 percent in venture capital, 2 percent in the secondary market and 85 percent in public and private domestic and global equities.
 At August 31, 2017, approximately 3 percent of the portfolio is invested in real estate, 11 percent in private equity, 6 percent in venture capital, and 80 percent in public and private domestic and global equities.
-At August 31, 2016, approximately 1 percent of the portfolio is invested in real estate, 8 percent in private equity, 5 percent in venture capital, 1 percent in the secondary markets and 85 percent in public and private domestic and global equities.
 The fair values of the investments in this type have been determined using the NAV per share of the investments.
 All investments in this category can be redeemed within a 30-60 days' notice, but early redemption requires complete exit from the fund.
 Funds in this category have expected maturity dates that range from 5 to 10 years.
-21 percent of the funds in this category will have distributions that will be received as the underlying investments of the funds are liquidated.
+At August 31, 2018 and 2017, 21 percent of the funds in this category will have distributions that will be received as the underlying investments of the funds are liquidated.
 The remaining funds in this category will have the proceeds from the sale of the equities reinvested back into the fund.